CALL FOR PROPOSALS

-All questions will be answered via DVC or Zoom call o/a August 21, 2019 (please make sure to submit your questions by 11:59 PM Eastern Standard Time on August 18, so that the Regional English Language Office can be prepared to answer questions accordingly).
+All questions will be answered via DVC or Google Hangout o/a August 21, 2019 (Please make sure to submit your questions by 11:59 PM Eastern Standard Time on August 18, so that the Regional English Language Office can be prepared to answer questions accordingly).

 For additional information or clarification, please contact the Regional English Language Office of the U.S. Embassy Public Affairs Section by writing to RELOBrazil@state.gov.